LassoSoft/LassoGuide/source/operations/strings.rst

 .. tip::
    The :type:`string` type is often used in conjunction with the :type:`bytes` type to convert binary data between different character encodings (e.g.
    UTF-8, ISO-8859-1).
-See the :ref:`bytes` chapter for more information about the :type:`bytes` type.
+See the :ref:`byte-streams` chapter for more information
+   about the :type:`bytes` type.

 String Objects